 "The impact of police forces and football clubs working together to provide a platform for coaching and mentoring for young people who have received a Threat to Life Notice."
 With Greater Manchester Police and Manchester United.

-Keely has a variety of research interests and expertise which centre around evidence based policing, suicide prevention, well-being and mental health, counter terrorism, gender and leadership and research methods.
+Keely has a variety of research interests and expertise which centre around well-being and mental health, suicide prevention, health psychology, and evidence based policing.

 Introducing the WHOQOL-SRPB BREF: developing a short-form instrument for assessing spiritual, religious and personal beliefs within quality of life (2013-06)